brijesh-rathee/Life-Skills-Repo/focus_management.md

 ---

-## 5. How to Implement These Principles in Day-to-Day Life
+## 3. How to Implement These Principles in Day-to-Day Life?

 - **Morning deep work:** Start the day with 1–2 hours of focused work.
 - **Digital detox:** Set fixed times for checking emails and social media.